-The Human Immunodeficiency Virus (HIV), the virus that causes Acquired Immune Deficiency Syndrome (AIDS), is a sexually transmitted disease that destroys specific blood cells in the body that are necessary to fight diseases, having a detrimental effect on the immune system.
+The Human Immunodeficiency Virus (HIV), the virus that causes Acquired Immune Deficiency Syndrome (AIDS), can be transmitted by exposure to body fluids.
 HIV is spread primarily through unprotected sex, sharing needles, and can be passed from a mother to a baby at birth.

 Many people have no symptoms at all, and others come down with flu-like symptoms that may last for a couple weeks usually a few weeks after being infected.